Challenges facing the children of Bangladesh

 - Low-lying Bangladesh is extremely vulnerable to the effects of climate change.

-- The Chittagong Hill Tracts (CHT) in south-eastern Bangladesh, where ethnic minorities make up half the population, have suffered a slower development rate than the national average, due primarily to a history of civil conflict and the difficult terrain.
+- In the Chittagong Hill Tracts (south-eastern Bangladesh), ethnic minorities have suffered a slower development rate than the national average, due primarily to a history of civil conflict and the difficult terrain.